What are Service Accounts?

 Solutions for Securing & Managing Service Accounts

 Service accounts are critical to the smooth operation of most IT systems.
-Manual management of these critical accounts simply won’t scale or meet the security and auditing requirements of modern enterprises.
+Manual management of these critical accounts won’t scale or meet the security and auditing requirements of modern enterprises.

-Today, organizations can leverage solutions to help them automate the discovery and management of service accounts, while securing, controlling, and auditing access to them.
+Today, organizations can leverage solutions to automate the discovery and management of service accounts, while securing, controlling, and auditing access to them.
 Automation is essential to mitigating the risk of service account sprawl and protecting your enterprise from the risks of compromised privileged credentials.

 BeyondTrust Password Safe combines privileged password and session management to discover, manage, and audit all privileged credential activity.
 With BeyondTrust, you can easily control privileged user accounts, service accounts, applications, and more, with a searchable audit trail for compliance and forensics.